Luketedwards/memorise-a-deck-of-cards/README.md

 ---
 ## Project purpose
 - To provide a fun game to challenge and quantify the skill of memorisation through a card memorising game.
-- To provide a comprenhensive breakdown of the skills needed to learn this incredible ability, and to give the user the tools to learn.
+- To provide a comprehensive breakdown of the skills needed to learn this incredible ability, and to give the user the tools to learn.
 - To provide a varying level of difficulty for the user to challenge themselves at different stages in their memory journey.
 - To provide a system to compare users current scores to their previous efforts.